certbot/certbot/docs/using.rst

    emerge -av app-crypt/letsencrypt-apache

 Currently, only the Apache plugin is included in Portage.
-However, if you want the nginx plugin, you can use Layman to add the mrueg overlay which does include the nginx plugin package:
+However, if you Warning!
+You can use Layman to add the mrueg overlay which does include a package for the Certbot Nginx plugin, however, this plugin is known to be buggy and should only be used with caution after creating a backup up your Nginx configuration.
+We strongly recommend you use the app-crypt/letsencrypt package instead until the Nginx plugin is ready.

 .. code-block:: shell